Baltic Horizons: Ultimate 12 Days in Estonia, Latvia, and Lithuania

 Karkle

 The Baltic coast, stretching from Karkle to Melnrage, is renowned for the precious amber pieces tossed ashore by the waves.
-We had planned to visit and were hopeful of finding a piece of our own.
-Unfortunately, the weather turned stormy, accompanied by heavy rain.
+Eager to explore and hopeful of finding our own treasure, we had scheduled a visit.
+Unfortunately, our plans were thwarted by a sudden storm, accompanied by heavy rainfall.

 Palanga

 As a result, we decided to turn back and explore the Amber Museum in Palanga.
-The showcased amber products were incredibly beautiful, and I ended up purchasing a bracelet for 150 Euros, complete with a certificate of authenticity.
+The displayed amber products were incredibly beautiful, and I couldn’t resist buying a bracelet for 150 Euros, which came with a certificate of authenticity.

 Klaipeda

-We explored Klaipeda when the rain stopped.
-As the oldest city in Lithuania and the only port town, Klaipeda carries a unique historical significance.
-It was originally a German town dating back to the 13th century and only became part of Lithuania in the 20th century.
+Once the rain stopped, we went to explore into Klaipeda.
+Holding the title of Lithuania’s oldest city and its sole port town, Klaipeda carries a distinctive historical charm.
+Originating as a German settlement in the 13th century, it joined Lithuania in the 20th century.
 The city has a mix of architecture, featuring distinctive timber-framed houses, contemporary glass structures, and grey building blocks from the 1960s.

 Overnight stay

-We spent two nights at Vila Radailiai, conveniently located next to a Dinosaur Park.
-The entrance to the park was included in our room rate, but, unfortunately, we didn’t have the time to explore it.
+During our stay at Vila Radailiai for two nights, we found it conveniently situated next to a Dinosaur Park.
+The park entrance was included in our room rate, regrettably, we didn’t have the time to explore it.

-Pick up amber pieces on the Karkle beach, Lithuania
+Pick up amber pieces on the Karkle beach, Lithuania; Estonia, Latvia, and Lithuania road trip itinerary

 8th Day: Curonian Spit (Lithuania)